Updated June 2026

 Sign up for LazeeFish.

 Go to lazeefish.com/signup.
-No credit card required.
+30-day free trial, no card to start.
 Takes about two minutes.
 You'll set up your household name, then move straight to bank sync.

 Connect your bank via Plaid.